Opinion | Netflix's new "Russian Doll" is very dark, very funny — and very, very good

 Lyonne (who also helped direct the series with Leslye Headland) plays Nadia Vulvokov, a loud New Yorker artist type, the kind who’s had enough success that others throw her birthday parties on their own dime in their million-dollar penthouses in Alphabet City.
-But even though she’s surrounded by her best friends, our heroine is quickly established as a loner, the kind of person who has no interest in long-term relationships with anyone.
+But even though she’s surrounded by her best friends, our heroine is quickly established as a loner, someone who has no interest in long-term relationships with anyone.
 Even her cat lives part-time at the neighborhood bodega.
 (They like to keep things open-ended.)
-Written with dark humor by Headland and Amy Poehler, the show starts out a parody of the New York Lower East Side lifestyle.
+Written with dark humor by Headland and Amy Poehler, the show starts out as a parody of New York's Lower East Side lifestyle.

 And then Nadia dies.